chiselstrike/chiselstrike/docusaurus/docs/intro.md

 If you had such an endpoint available, what would it look like?
 Let's examine that first, even before we have the endpoint.
-We can say, for instance, that it's an http URL that you can send a GET operation, and it will respond with a JSON array of all comments.
+We can say, for instance, that it's an http URL to which you can send a GET operation, and it will respond with a JSON array of all comments.

 [//]: # (TODO: We should paginate by default.)